-The preceding three coins of this series depicted three other ferocious wild beasts that are commonly seen in Canada.
+The preceding three coins of the "Call of the Wild" series depicted three other ferocious wild beasts that are commonly seen in Canada.
 The 2014 gold coin depicted a howling gray wolf, the 2015 coin a growling cougar and the 2016 coin a roaring grizzly.
 The animals are depicted in close-up at their wildest moment with baring teeth, the gray wolf in mid-howl, the cougar while letting out a menacing growl and the grizzly while roaring angrily.
 All three coins depict stylized sound waves in the background.

 The obverse side of the coins that was designed by Susanna Blunt depicts the British Queen in profile.
 The year of mintage, the CAD $ 200 face value and "ELIZABETH II" are inscribed along the coin's edge.
 Since 2016, the 1 oz coins also have "D G Regina" inscribed.
 So do the 1/10 oz Gold "Call of the Wild" coins that are always released in the year that follows the original 1 oz version.
 The presence of the British Queen on these Canadian coins is meant to illustrate Canada’s ongoing reverence for both its mother nation and the monarchy.

-The "Call of the Wild" series that is issued by the Royal Canadian Mint is perhaps the only gold coin series in the world with a gold purity of 99.999%.
+The Canadian "Call of the Wild" gold coin series that is issued by the Royal Canadian Mint is perhaps the only gold coin series in the world with a gold purity of 99.999%.
 Its coins depict Canada's ferocious predatory animals in their wildest state.
 The first "Howling Wolf" gold coin was issued in February 2014.
 It was succeeded by the "Growling Cougar" gold coin in February 2015.
 The third coin of the series portraying a "Roaring Grizzly" was released in February 2016.
 Originally, this coin series was planned to include three coins only!
 However, the fourth edition depicting a roaring elk bull came out in February 2017 and the latest Golden Eagle edition was released to the public in February 2018.

 Mintage of the brilliant uncirculated version of the Canadian Gold "Call of the Wild" coins is according to market demand.
 The Royal Canadian Mint hasn't released final mintage numbers for these coins yet.